U.S. flag An official website of the United States government

 The information is intended to be used by analytical chemistry labs to determine their ability to detect chemicals of sufficiently broad physicochemical properties.
 The chemicals have been specifically chosen to represent broad physicochemical properties and are readily available.

-Using the GC/MS or LC/MS protocols provided or variations that have already been developed by individual laboratories, detectability of the chemicals is assessed by the chromatographic relative response factor.
+Using the GC/MS or LC/MS parameters provided or variations that have already been developed by individual laboratories, detectability of the chemicals is assessed by the chromatographic relative response factor.
 Demonstration that the techniques used can detect chemicals across a broad set of all physicochemical properties of chromatographic importance is an important surrogate measure for the completeness of non-targeted analysis during chemicals characterization of medical device extractables.

 The set of RRFs measured can then be used to populate a coverage map comparing the RRFs obtained across the breadth of physicochemical properties.
 Such data may be useful in chemical characterization as described in the International consensus standard ISO10993-18 “Biological Evaluation of Medical Devices.
 Part 18: Chemical characterization of medical device materials within a risk management process.”